 If Surgery is Required

-The surgery that your surgeon will recommend for your will depend on the level of your pain and the type of injury to the shoulder and the amount of damage from your physical exams, x-rays and MRI results.
+The surgery that your surgeon will recommend for you will depend on the level of your pain and the type of injury to the shoulder and the amount of damage from your physical exams, x-rays and MRI results.

 It is always highly recommended that anyone considering surgery always have a clear understanding of the risks as well as the benefits of elective surgery.
 In addition, one should also be aware of the success rate of the particular surgery in question combined with the post-surgical recommendations that will typically have an impact on your chances of success.
 As an example, in nearly all cases of rotator cuff repair surgery (in both arthroscopic and open), immediate postoperative physiotherapy (stretching, exercise) is initiated generally lasting from 12 to 16 weeks.
-Your surgeon should provide a treatment plan to help you regain normal use as soon as possible.
+Your surgeon should provide a treatment plan to help you regain normal use of your shoulder as soon as possible.

 - Debridement - this is the removal of any loose fragments of tendon, bursa, bone or other debris from the space within which the rotator cuff moves.